K1HT999/KThompsonCCRData/README.md

 Crop Condition Reports (CCRs) are official USDA reports released weekly from planting to harvest season.
 For corn, this generally lies between late April and November.
 Reports contain the percentage of each crop condition: very poor, poor, fair, good, and excellent.

-For this research, I formalized a simple weighted composite score that corresponds to the overall crop state in the designated region.
-This score was eventually translated into a value corresponding to the difference from the expected value composite value.

 The core finding is a September-specific event pattern: when a production-weighted crop-condition surprise deteriorated sharply, ZC corn futures tended to rise over the next five trading sessions.

-I do not intend to publish this as a production-ready alpha.
+This is not production-ready alpha.
 It is a research signal with a plausible economic mechanism, clean implementation checks, and meaningful limitations.

 ## Headline Result